 Tip #1: Use Sustainable and Renewable Building Materials

-The building materials you pick to build your new home factor into saving energy and our environment.
-Trees improve the environment, as they supply oxygen and help control ground water.
+The building materials you select to build your new home factor into saving energy and preserving our environment.
+Trees improve the environment.
+They supply oxygen and help control ground water.
 Of course, trees make a great building material—and they can be replenished quickly by planting new green trees.

-At Lindal Cedar Homes, we are concerned about the environment, and we use responsible building and business practices to protect and enhance it.
-It is the layperson’s perception that the best timber comes from the biggest and highest-quality old-growth timber available.
+We are concerned about the environment and use responsible building and business practices to protect and enhance it.
+Many people believe that the best timber comes from the biggest and highest-quality old-growth timber available.
 Actually, wood fiber from a second-growth pulp log is exactly the same as the wood fiber from the finest tree in an old-growth forest.
-Moreover, the second growth timbers have improved knot quality, due to their small diameter.
+Moreover, the second-growth timbers have improved knot quality, due to their small diameter.
 One of the reasons our founder, Sir Walter Lindal, chose to work with cedar is that it grows quickly and is relatively straight.
-After more than 70 years, Lindal Cedar Homes is committed to purchasing the highest quality building materials from responsible suppliers who utilize sustainable harvesting practices.
+After more than 74 years, Lindal Cedar Homes remains committed to purchasing the highest quality building materials from responsible suppliers who utilize sustainable harvesting practices.

 Tip #2: Siting Your Home To Use Natural Heating and Cooling Energy

 Another area that Lindal focuses on is training our dealer network.
-Each dealer is knowledgeable in siting your new home to protect the ecosystem on your lot, as well as designing your dream home to use the surrounding environment to capture the sun’s energy and resist the extreme weather patterns to make your home energy efficient.
+Each dealer is knowledgeable in siting your new home to protect the ecosystem on your lot.
+They will help you situate your home to take advantage of the natural heating and cooling properties of sun, wind, and shade to make your home naturally energy efficient.
 Contact your local Lindal dealer and ask about their services.

-As environmental issues continue to evolve, rest assured that Lindal will continue to procure and develop green building products to ensure you build the most energy efficient house possible.
+As environmental issues continue to evolve, Lindal will continues to procure and develop green building products to ensure you build the most energy efficient house possible.